awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-enablecloudtrail.md

 **Description**

-Create an AWS CloudTrail trail and configure logging to an Amazon S3 bucket\.
+Create an AWS CloudTrail trail and configure logging to an S3 bucket\.

 **Document Type**